han-shanshan/cs222_20fall/report/project1.md

         passes the null information of the record data.
 The length n is calculated as ceil(number of fields / 8).
 If the value for a field is NULL, the corresponding bit in the null indicator is set to 1.
 And the record data only contains not-null values.

-5. Other (optional)
-- Freely use this section to tell us about things that are related to the project 1, but not related to the other sections (optional)

-- Describe how you store a null field.

-- Describe how you store a VarChar field.

-- Describe how your record design satisfies O(1) field access.

-### 3. Page Format
-- Show your page format design.

-- Explain your slot directory design if applicable.

-### 4. Page Management
-- Show your algorithm of finding next available-space page when inserting a record.

-- How many hidden pages are utilized in your design?

-- Show your hidden page(s) format design if applicable

-### 5. Implementation Detail
-- Other implementation details goes here.